-The official name is the Kingdom of the Netherlands.
-It consists of the Netherlands itself and the six islands of Aruba and the Netherlands Antilles in the Caribbean Sea.
-The country’s formal name is Nederland, meaning 'low country'.
+The Kingdom of the Netherlands consists of the Netherlands itself and six islands in the Caribbean Sea.
+The country's formal name in Dutch is Nederland, meaning ´low country'.
 This refers to the fact that much of the land is at or below sea level.
-The Netherlands is also called 'Holland'.
-Strictly speaking, North and South Holland are only a part of the Netherlands; there are eleven other provinces, of which Groningen (where the main town is also called Groningen) is one.
+The Netherlands is sometimes also called 'Holland'.
+However, strictly speaking, North and South Holland are only a part of the Netherlands; there are twelve provinces in total, of which Groningen (with its namesake capital city) is one.

-With 16 million inhabitants on 41,000 square kilometres, the Netherlands is one of the most densely populated countries in the world.
+With over 17 million inhabitants on 41,000 square kilometres, the Netherlands is one of the most densely populated countries in the world.
 It is one of the founding fathers of the European Union and with its central location it is in easy reach of all major European cities.
 Although small in size, the Netherlands has a rich cultural tradition.
 For centuries the country has had an attitude of openness towards the rest of the world.
 In business, but also in social life.
-Dutch society is multi-cultural.
-Groups of people with Dutch backgrounds have been living in Holland for decades as a result of historical ties with other parts of the world.
-There is also a huge religious diversity.
+Dutch society is multi-cultural, with groups of people from different backgrounds living in the Netherlands for decades as a result of historical ties with other parts of the world.
+Consequently, there is also substantial religious diversity.

 Protected by dikes

 Part of the country is below sea level, protected by dikes.
 Dikes were already built by monks in the early middle ages.
-Water has not only given the Dutch trouble, it has also brought them wealth through commerce.
-Part of this prosperity is founded on the transit trade, but the Netherlands sells its own produce and manufactures on world markets, e.g. it exports more dairy products than any other country in the world.
-Another spin-off of its watery location is that the Netherlands are foremost in hydraulic engineering.
+However, water has not only given the Dutch trouble, it has also brought them wealth through commerce.
+Part of this prosperity is founded on transit trade, but the Netherlands sells its own produce and manufactures on world markets, e.g. it exports more dairy products than any other country in the world.
+Another spin-off of its watery location is that the Netherlands is a frontrunner in hydraulic engineering.
 Globally, the Netherlands is considered the sixth most competitive global economy (IMD 2022).

-The official language is Dutch, however, most Dutch have a relatively good command of English.
-The majority of the Dutch population speaks English.
+The official language is Dutch; however, most Dutch have a very good command of English.
+Approx. 95% of the Dutch population speaks English.
 Therefore, English may be seen as the second language in the Netherlands.
 The Netherlands is even ranked first worldwide in terms of speaking English as a second language (EF Proficiency Index, 2021)!